-If you are dissatisfied with the outcome at Stage 1, you can appeal this by requesting a hearing with the governing board's complaints panel.
-The request must be made to the clerk to governors: andrewthomas@bevendean.brighton-hove.sch.uk, within 20 school working days of receipt of the Stage 1 response.
+If you are dissatisfied with the outcome at Stage 1, you can appeal this by requesting a hearing with the Governing Board's complaints panel.

+Timescale - you must make the appeal request to the Clerk to Governors, andrewthomas@bevendean.brighton-hove.sch.uk within 20 school days of receipt of the Stage 1 response.
 Requests received outside of this time frame will only be considered in exceptional circumstances.
-The clerk will record the date the complaint is received and acknowledge receipt of the complaint in writing (either by letter or email) within five school working days.
+The Clerk will record the date the complaint is received and acknowledge receipt of the complaint in writing (either by letter or email) within five school days.